-Not much is actually known about The Beast since it falls under the Secret Service's classified motor pool, but a few specifications and secrets have leaked out over the last few years.
-We pieced through what we could to provide you with this breakdown of 10 things worth knowing about Cadillac One, Limo One or...
+Not much is actually known about The Beast.
+It operates out of the Secret Service's classified motor pool, but a few specifications and secrets have leaked out over the years.
+Of the information that has been made public, this is what we think you should know about Cadillac One, Limo One or...
 The Beast.

-1. It isn't a Cadillac.
+1. It isn't actually a Cadillac.
 Unlike any presidential state car before it, The Beast shares little in common with a standard production car.
-Its chassis, diesel engine and transmission are based on those used in the Chevrolet Kodiak, a rugged commercial vehicle used as everything from a dump truck to a U-Haul truck.
+Its chassis, diesel engine and transmission are based on those used in the Chevrolet Kodiak, a rugged commercial vehicle previously sold as everything from a dump truck to a U-Haul.

 2. It has its own airplane.
 The Secret Service makes use of a C-17 Globemaster transport aircraft to haul The Beast, a second limo and a heavily armored Chevrolet Suburban communications vehicle, any time the President is traveling.
 The Suburban is nicknamed Roadrunner and it is said to be a rolling communications office directly linked to a military satellite - hence the SATCOM dome festooned to its roof

 3. Calling it armored is an understatement.
 There is probably not a better-armored vehicle with windows on the planet than The Beast.
 Its armor plating is said to be 8 inches thick and its doors weigh as much as those on a Boeing 757 aircraft.
 Five-inch thick bulletproof windows contain at least five layers to put a damper on any effort by subversives.
 And those gigantic, nearly bus-size Goodyear tires are Kevlar-reinforced run-flats capable of keeping The Beast on the road for quite some distance if needed.
 The interior is sealed off from the outside world to reduce risks of a chemical attack, while a special foam surrounds the fuel tank to insulate it in the event of an impact.